riney/resume/resume.md

 ### Charleston Southern University, Charleston, SC
 Received Double BS in Computer Science/Math and Business Administration/Information Systems in May 1998.
 Holds South Carolina state record for youngest college graduate, at 16.

-## Extras
+## Other Things
-References and security clearance information available upon request.
-Located in Oakland, CA. Open to on-premises or remote work.
+* References and security clearance information available upon request.
+* Located in Oakland, CA. Open to on-premises or remote work.
 Relocation considered.